 Time Tracking Widget

-The Time Tracking widget enables recording working hours directly on the dashboard – broken down by projects, orders, or other reference objects.
+The Time Tracking widget enables recording working hours directly on the dashboard – broken down by projects, orders, employees, or other reference objects.
 A timer can be started and stopped for each reference object.
 When stopped, a time entry is automatically saved in the configured data schema.

 Typical Use Cases